bridgetownrb/bridgetown/bridgetown-core/lib/site_template/README.md

 To start your site in development mode, run `bin/bridgetown start` and navigate to [localhost:4000](https://localhost:4000/)!

-Use a [theme](https://github.com/topics/bridgetown-theme) or add some [plugins](https://www.bridgetownrb.com/plugins/) to get started quickly.
+Check out [plugins](https://www.bridgetownrb.com/plugins/) if you're looking to add functionality or a theme to your site.

 ### Commands